 Employment opportunities include laboratories in hospitals, medical offices, industry, and research facilities.

 Clinical rotations are generally conducted on weekdays, however attendance may be required on alternate shifts.
 In addition to academic requirements, students are required to possess essential functions (non-academic abilities and skills) to successfully participate in the program and become employable (see Essential Functions policy).

 Drug screens and background checks are required by our clinical affiliates in order to attend clinical rotations.
 Students with positive drug screen, criminal charges, or criminal convictions may not be able to attend clinicals, and therefore will be unable to progress into the program.
 Complete information regarding the procedure will be provided at the program orientation.

 - College Application: Complete an SCC admissions application online.
 Set up your SCC student email account.
-New students or returning students who have not attended SCC for two years will be required to attend a College orientation before registering for classes.
+New students or returning students who have not attended SCC for two years must complete online or attend the College new student orientation.

 - Transcripts: Submit official (sealed) high school/high school equivalency and all college transcripts to the admissions office.

 - Prerequisite Classes: Anatomy & Physiology (or BIO 094) or Chemistry is required with a grade of C or better verified by college or high school transcript.

 - Course Placement Requirements: Students must place into ENG 111 and into MAT 143 without a corequisite.

 - GPA: All applicants must have at least a 2.0 GPA to be considered for admission.